niais/Awesome-Skeleton-based-Action-Recognition/README.md

 ## LeaderBoard

 The section is being continually updated.
-Note that some values have superscript, which indicates their source.
+Note that some values have a superscript, which indicates their source.
 We only show results on large-scale dataset NTU-RGB+D and NTU-RGB+D 120.

 ### NTU-RGB+D